kjlowe/ski_resort_logger/v2/HelloWorldApp/README.md

 # Ski Resort Logger (v2)

+Version 2 is being being built to support multiple (hopefully hundreds) or ski resorts.
+It will be built using proper software development techniques to ensure easy software maintenance for the developer and easy management of resorts for some sort of admin interface.

 **Current Priorities:**
 - Better production setup.
   * Jenkins copies to archive.
 Should I be copying this somewhere else for exectuting? /var/lib/jenkins/.m2/repository/ca/kevinlowe/hello-world/1.0-SNAPSHOT/hello-world-1.0-SNAPSHOT.jar